KirillTregubov/SoundInsights/docs/Week11Agenda.md

 ## Tasks from Previous Week

-Burt
+Burt:
-- Finish code to get user playists.
+- Finish playlist fetching from Spotify
-- Once endpoints are implemented, experiment with resulting data.
+- Once endpoints are implemented, experiment with resulting data

-Eddie
+Kirill:
-- Create endpoints to get audio data
+- Create endpoints/functionality to fetch top user tracks and tracks in specific top playlists
-  - frontend passes in array of 50 track ID's which we'll pass to Spotify API to query general track info.
-[Reference](https://developer.spotify.com/documentation/web-api/reference/#/operations/get-several-tracks).
+- Create tool that allows all team members to tinker with visualization by offering inputs to change data used to generate the graphs

-  - frontend passes in array of 100 track ID's which we'll pass to Spotify API to query audio features.
-[Reference](https://developer.spotify.com/documentation/web-api/reference/#/operations/get-several-audio-features).
+Eddie:

-Kirill
+- Make endpoint that accepts playlist `track_uri`s
-- Configure libraries for frontend visualization.
+- Start implementing logging (figure out how to log local shell scripts + commands run inside Docker)
-- Implement multi-page layout.
+- OPTIONAL: modify README with changes outlined in last week's minutes

-Roger
+Roger:
-- Continue working on integrating ML model.
+ - fix caching in the ML model and merge PR

 ## During the meeting
 - Go over everyone's progress on their assigned tasks. (est. 15 min)